matias-ceau/scripts/docs/scripts/chezmoi_on_a_new_system.sh.md

 #### Overview

-This script automates the initialization and application of the chezmoi configuration management tool on a new Arch Linux system.
-It leverages `curl` to fetch the installation script for chezmoi and directly execute it.
-The command used is `curl -fsLS get.chezmoi.io`, which retrieves the latest chezmoi installation script.
-The `-- init --apply matias-ceau` options set up the configuration for a user named "matias-ceau".

-Using chezmoi, users can manage their dotfiles and configuration files effortlessly across different machines, which is particularly helpful for maintaining consistency on new setups.
+This script is designed to quickly initialize and apply a Chezmoi configuration for a user named `matias-ceau`.
+Chezmoi is a dotfile manager that allows you to manage your configuration files across multiple systems.

+The script uses `curl` to fetch the installation script for Chezmoi from the official source and then runs it with the `init` and `apply` commands.
+The `init` command creates an initial Chezmoi configuration, and `apply` applies that configuration to the current system, ensuring that all managed dotfiles are correctly placed.

+This script is particularly useful for users who want to set up their dotfiles quickly on a fresh installation of Arch Linux with qtile as their window manager.

 ---